business writing courses

 Learn how to write electrifying, well-structured, and professional copy on demand with the bestselling instructor, Shani Raja, a former Wall Street Journal editor and in-house writing trainer, who now teaches the world’s best newspaper editors secrets to 500k+ students around the globe.

 Shani has written for The Economist, Time, the FT, Dow Jones, and Bloomberg News.
-In his From Structure To Style course, he reveals how wordsmiths do the magic of producing captivating copy for millions of global readers.
+In his course, he reveals how wordsmiths do the magic of producing captivating copy for millions of global readers by writing blog posts, web and content marketing copy, and articles with impeccable style and grace.

 • The 4 ingredients of exceptional writing – simplicity, clarity, elegance, and evocativeness